Cheos137/ArmorpointsPlusplus/index.md

 But now... v2 is in beta.
 That means I have re-implemented all the features from v1.<br>
 There are also some more, cool features to come. :)

+The curseforge update will update with the release of `release candidate` versions.

 ## What has changed?

 Well... it doesn't seem like much from the outside...<br>